peteroupc/peteroupc.github.io/graphics.md

 A game may impose further constraints to this specification (for example, to reduce the maximum number of 3-D triangles, to disallow 3-D graphics, to reduce the number of colors per tile allowed, or to [**reduce to a limited set the colors**](https://github.com/peteroupc/classic-wallpaper?tab=readme-ov-file#color-palettes) ultimately displayed on screen).
 I would be interested in knowing about these limitations that a new game that adopts this document decides to impose.
 I would also be interested in learning about a free and open-source graphics library that implements this specification.[^9]  Examples of optional constraints are the following:

 - The game is limited to the 16 colors of the so-called _VGA palette_.
-    - In the 8-bit-per-component format, this palette's colors are: light gray, that is, (192, 192, 192); or each color component is 0 or 255; or each color component is 0 or 128.
+    - In the 8-bit-per-component color format, this palette's colors are: light gray, that is, (192, 192, 192); or each color component is 0 or 255; or each color component is 0 or 128.
     - In the vertex color format, the closest colors to this palette are: 24/24/24; or each color component is 0 or 16; or each color component is 0 or 31.
 - All game files can be packaged in a ZIP file or Win32 program file that takes no more than&mdash;
     - 1,457,664 bytes (the capacity of a file-allocation-table (FAT) formatted high-density 3.5-inch floppy disk), or